 Doesn’t Fit the Conference Theme

 Many conferences have specific themes or topics they focus on.
 In the case of fwd:cloudsec, it’s public cloud infrastructure security.
 Some content will cover related topics too, such as cloud native/Kubernetes, SaaS, cloud-based identity systems and so on.
-Expect talks to be rejected if you can’t show relevance to their audience.
-As an example, this year, we saw quite a few appsec-focused submissions.
-These tended to score very low in the initial reviews, and were quickly ruled out.
+Expect talks to be rejected if you can’t show relevance to their core themes.
+It’s sadly common for us to see submissions on whatever the current hype topic in the industry is - AI/LLM security right now, for instance - where there’s no clear link between the submission content and cloud security.

 Inappropriate for the Audience